yesgee/socialights/project-plan.md

 **Configure LED colour**

 The application should allow users to change his team color to his/her own choice.
-If the color already exists for the opponent, then the application prompts user to select another color
+If the color already exists for the opponent, then the application prompts user to select another color.

 **Track Team Scores**

 The application should keep track of the team score.
 The light grows brighter with the increase in score.
-The application should display the score and probably cheerup the users to play hard.
+The application should display the score and probably cheer up the users to play hard.

 **Switch Off**